Logo for Vibrationdamage.com

 Documenting Blasting Vibrations

 The longer duration of construction-related vibration events means that many people are likely to have witnessed them.
 Blasting vibrations occur infrequently, typically less than once per day; their associated vibrations last for only a second or two in most examples.
-Thus, fewer people are likely to note them in any detail.
+Thus, fewer people are likely to note them in any detail, even though both the sound and vibration from blast shots are noticeable.
 Although blasters are required to keep records of their blasting, you may not be able to get copies or they may be provided incompletely.
-For these reasons and others, it's a good idea to keep your own log of blasting events.
+For these reasons and others, it's a good idea to keep your own log of blasting events, if you have concerns about nearby blasting.
 The log should indicate the date and approximate time of the blast, whether the blast was seen, heard, felt or all the above, who observed it and any factual comments you feel are relevant.
 Having such a log may give you the leverage to force production of the blaster records.
 It will certainly put you in a better position if you have damage related to the blasting.
 The CVDG chapter, Recording Damage, has lots of tips on how to record both damage and its possible causes.

 Attenuation of Blasting Vibration with Distance